dhakal79/Portfolio-project-MS5/README.md

 ## 7.1 Method of Deployment
 ### 7.1.1 Installing Django and supporting libraries
 - In gitpod terminal, install Django and supporting libraries and create requirement files
-- Create a project "waterchanel" and app "blog"
+- Create a project "Dhakal consultancy" and several apps
 - Add installed app in the setting.py and migrate the chnages
 ### 7.1.1 GitHub Repository
 - Set up project GitHub repository and user stories correctly